TheBoonAI/scrounger/adobe_premiere_plugin/README.md

 You may have to restart the `cfprefsd` process and/or reboot your computer.

-5. Open Adobe Premiere Pro and click the Window menu > Extensions > Scrounger by Boon AI.
+5. Open Adobe Premiere Pro and click the Window menu > Extensions > Scrounger powered by Boon AI.

 ## Debugging